 These Caterpillars are blotchy green or brown, with two pale vertical lines on the head.
 The caterpillar is a true looper, with only two pairs of prolegs.

 The adult moths have grey-brown wings with a complex wavy pattern.
 The wings have scalloped edges.
 The moths normally rest with wings flat and all four wings exposed.
+Both sexes have thread-like antennae.
 The wingspan is about 4 cms.

 The eggs are ellipsoidal and are covered in an embossed microscopic hexagonal mesh pattern.
 Initially they are white, becoming dark as hatching approaches.